flop2106/Java_Data_Pipeline/README.md

   To clone and manage the repository.

 - **IMPOTANT FOR MODULARITY:**
-  Copy and paste the zip files downloaded for JDK, Maven and Node.js to /tools
+  Copy and paste the zip files downloaded for JDK, Maven and Node.js to /tools folder.
+  The Python_Orchestration_Pipeline.bat will automatically create a local temporary environment to run the apps.

 ## Running the Application